-Lantower Residential, a Dallas-based real estate investment company, paid $74.7 for the Alta Grande apartment complex in South Orlando, according to a deed signed Thursday in Orange County.
+Lantower Residential, a Dallas-based real estate investment company, paid $74.7 million for the Alta Grande apartment complex in South Orlando, according to a deed signed Thursday in Orange County.

 The seller was Alta Grande Apartments L.P., an affiliate of Atlanta-based Wood Partners.
 Wood Partners finished building the complex in 2018 and leased it up quickly.
 More than 98 percent of the apartments were leased at the time of this week’s sale.

 Wood Partners was represented in the sale by Jay Ballard, Ken Delvillar, Michael Mulkern and Robert Given of Cushman & Wakefield’s Florida multifamily team.

 Ballard told GrowthSpotter Alta Grande’s location was a main factor in the high price paid by Lantower.
 Across the street are two high-end hotels: the 1,000-room J.W.
 Marriott, Grande Lakes; and the 528-room Ritz-Carlton Orlando, Grande Lakes.

 Also nearby is the 650,000-square-foot national headquarters for Darden Restaurants, parent company for Olive Garden, LongHorn Steakhouse, The Capital Grille, Bahama Breeze and other restaurants.

 The apartments, located on John Young Parkway, just south of State Road 528, are within a 15-minute drive of 155,000 jobs, Ballard said.